hitoshi-watase/sercrod/docs/reference/directives/event-keyup.md

 - The input is bound to `query`.
 - On every `keyup`, the handler records the last key to `last_key`.
 - When the key is `"Enter"`, the expression calls `search(query)` in the current scope.
-- Nablla runs a light child update so that `last_key` and `results` are reflected in the DOM.
+- Sercrod runs a light child update so that `last_key` and `results` are reflected in the DOM.

 #### Behavior